- Full Name

 In 2013/14, Kasper’s consistent performances saw him again named in the PFA Championship Team of the Season as an ever-present, resulting in a number of clubs seeking his signature in the summer.

 In the Premier League, Schmeichel continued to excel in 2014/15.
 After missing several months with a foot injury, he returned to the side in fantastic form to play his part in the team’s survival.

-Kasper signed a new contract in August 2016, keeping him at the Club until June 2021, and he enjoyed a productive following season.
+He signed a new contract in August 2016 and enjoyed a productive following season.